Crackedwarrior/offlinebooking/frontend/README.md

 ## Final Output

-A full-screen, installable desktop `.exe` app built using Tauri, meant for theatre counter usage.
+A full-screen, installable desktop `.exe` app built using Electron, meant for theatre counter usage.
 It requires no internet access to function and offers fast local response with optional cloud backup.

 ---